resonancellc/ipspatcher.js/README.md

 # IPSPather.js

-This is a quick little IPS patcher for the browser
+This is a quick little IPS patcher for the browser - [click here to use!](https://zaksabeast.github.io/ipspatcher.js/build/)

 ## Usage